ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 # Current Data Volumes

 We monitored 6 instruments over 19 days in cycle.
-We found that the daily various is not huge and therefore we can look at the averages of data captured per day.
+We found that the daily variation is not huge and therefore we can look at the averages of data captured per day.
 Of the various types of data the largest was conserver logs, ioc logs, mysql-archive, msg-logs and mysql files.

 IMAT was the biggest user collecting less than 400MB/day.

-# Descions
+# Decisions

 ## Data rates recolection